 Greetings from your CALAFCO Board of Directors and Executive Director.
 It seems that our collective hope for an uneventful start to 2021 was met with laughter and resistance from the universe.
-However, we remain undaunted and resolute to move forward in partnership with our members to make great things happen in 2021.
+However, we remain undaunted and resolute to move

 This Quarterly Report will begin by highlighting the good news in our CALAFCO family first, followed by Association updates.
 Happy reading!